 In December 2017, the FMCSA mandated using electronic logging devices (ELDs) for most commercial truck drivers.
 This transition aims to improve safety and simplify compliance with HOS regulations.
 ELDs offer several advantages over traditional paper logbooks:

 While ELDs are a powerful tool, it’s important to remember that they are not foolproof.
 Technical problems can occur, and drivers may still find ways to manipulate the system.
-Therefore, careful analysis of ELD data remains crucial.
+Therefore, careful analysis of ELD data remains crucial to learning if the driver complied with the safety rules.
+A careful analysis of logbooks in truck accident lawsuits is frequently done by the best trucking accident law firms.

 Ensuring logbook compliance and promoting road safety aren’t solely the responsibility of drivers.
 Trucking companies (motor carriers) and regulators also play crucial roles: